hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 #### The Diffuse Function

 ~~~
-Diffuse(x)
+Diffuse(x0, x1)
 ~~~

-The `Diffuse` function ensures full state mixing by performing 32 consecutive update operations.
+The `Diffuse` function ensures full state mixing by performing 32 consecutive update operations, alternating between two input values.
 This function is critical for security during initialization and finalization phases, guaranteeing that every bit of the key and nonce influences the entire state, and that the authentication tag depends on all state bits.

 Inputs:

+- `x0`: a 128-bit input value for even-numbered updates (updates 0, 2, 4, ..., 30).
-- `x`: a 128-bit input value.
+- `x1`: a 128-bit input value for odd-numbered updates (updates 1, 3, 5, ..., 31).

 Modifies: